What infrared sauna actually costs in Houston, TX.

 Infrared sauna pricing in Houston splits across single-session pay-per-use, sauna-studio monthly memberships, integrated wellness practices, and at-home cabin ownership.
 Different tiers, different math.

-Infrared sauna pricing in the Houston market spans single-session pay-per-use at sauna studios, monthly memberships at multi-cabin franchises (HotWorx, Perspire, Restore Hyper Wellness), at-home cabin ownership (one-time capital purchase that pays back over years if the cadence holds), and integrated wellness practice programming where the sauna is one modality inside a programmed recovery week.
+Infrared sauna pricing in the Houston market spans single-session pay-per-use at sauna studios, monthly memberships at multi-cabin franchise studios and multi-modality recovery chains, at-home cabin ownership (one-time capital purchase that pays back over years if the cadence holds), and integrated social wellness club programming where the sauna is one modality inside a programmed recovery week.
 Wellness Elite Fitness sits in the integrated-practice tier — full-spectrum infrared at 50 to 70C, programmed against the member's recovery context.

 How to read this